peterujah/NanoStamp/README.md

 # Nano Stamp
-Php Class to create a stamp
+Nano Stamp is Php Class to create a custom stamp using the GD Graphics Library.
+It simplifies the process of generating stamps, such as circular and square designs, accompanied by dynamic text and styling.

 ## Installation